-The study of procedures in the teaching of music in the first six grades, with the emphasis on activities of the special music teacher.
-The child voice, its development and classification.
-Introduction of notation, song materials, rhythm bands, appreciation methods and creative music for children.
-For Elementary School Music Majors.
-Prerequisite: Junior standing in music education. - 3431 Advanced Conducting [381 Practical advanced training in choral and instrumental problems in conducting for students who have had considerable training or experience.
-Prerequisite: Music Education 3331, 3333 or advanced conducting experience. - 3432 Methods of Instrumental Instruction and Supervision [377 The techniques of group instrumental instruction, organization and administration of school bands and orchestras, program building, instructional aids, planning and executing marching formations.
-Prerequisite: Junior standing in music education - 3433 Teaching of Music in the Junior and Senior High Schools [376k The study of procedures in the teaching of music in the upper level grades and in high school.
-General treatment of choral and instrumental music, music appreciation, theory and integration.
-Public school music as it is related to the life and needs of a community is fully studied.
-Prerequisite: Junior standing in music education. - 3434 Workshop in Advanced Choral Methods and Materials [378 Organization of various kinds of choral groups in high schools, churches, colleges and communities; group tone production; general music classes; study of various types of choral materials.
-Prerequisite: Junior standing in music education. - 3435 Selected Problems in Music Education [380 The student may receive individual instruction and guidance in the area in which a specific need is demonstrated.
+- 3431 Advanced Conducting [ 381 Practical advanced training in choral and instrumental problems in conducting for students who have had considerable training or experience.
+Prerequisitc: Music Education 3331, 3333 or advanced conducting experience. - 3432 Methods of Instrumental Instruction and Supervision l 377 The techniques of group instrumental instruction, organization and administra-tion of school bands and orchestras, program building, instructional aids, plan-ning and executing marching formations.
+Prerequisite: Junior standing in music education. - 3433 Teaching of Music in the Junior and Senior High Schools [376k The study of procedures in the teaching of music in the upper level grades and in high school.
+Choral and instrumental music materials, organization of en-sembles, teaching of music appreciation and theory, and integration with the entire school program; public school music as it is related to the life and needs of a community.
+Prerequisite: Junior standing in music education. - 3434 Workshop in Advanced Choral Methods and Materials L 378 Organization of various kinds of choral groups in high schools, churches, colleges and communities; group tone production; general music classes; study of various types of choral materials.
+Prerequisite; Junior standing in music education. - 3435 Selected Problems in Music Education [ 380 The student may receive individual instruction and guidance in the area in which a specific need is demonstrated.
 Credit may be received in the elementary or secondary school field.
-Prerequisite: Junior standing and permission of the chairman of the department. - 4401 Professional Laboratory Experience in the Elementary Grades [328k A minimum of 10 hours per week for one semester of laboratory observation and teaching experience in the elementary school classroom.
-Prerequisite: Senior standing in Music Education and permission of department chairman. - 4402 Professional Laboratory Experience in the Elementary Grades [328L A minimum of 10 hours per week for one semester of laboratory teaching experience in the elementary school classroom.
-Prerequisite: Senior standing in Music Education and permission of department chairman. - 4403 Professional Laboratory Experience in the High School [327K A minimum of 10 hours per week for one semester of laboratory observation and teaching experience in the secondary schools.
-Prerequisite: Senior standing in Music Education and permission of department chairman. - 4404 Professional Laboratory Experience in the High School [327L A minimum of 10 hours per week for one semester of laboratory teaching experience in the secondary schools.
+Prerequisite: Junior standing and permission of the chairman of the department.

+- 3436 Church Music Materials, Organization and Direction Continuation of 3136.
+Required of students planning to be "Ministers of Music."
+Prerequisite: Music Education 3136, or equivalent training and experience, and Senior standing.
+Offered Summer Sessions only. - 4401 Professional Laboratory Experience in the Elementary Grades [ 328k A minimum of 10 hours per week for one semester of laboratory observation and teaching experience in the elementary school classroom.
+For all-level teacher certification.
 Prerequisite: Senior standing in Music Education and permission of department chairman.

+4402 Professional Laboratory Experience in the Elementary Schools and Junior and Senior High Schools [ 328L A minimum of ten hours per week for one semester of laboratory observation and teaching experience.
+For all-level teacher certification.
+Prerequisite: Senior standing in Music Education and permission of department chairman,

+- 4403 Professional Laboratory Experience in the Junior and Senior High Schools 327K A minimum of 10 hours per week for one semester of laboratory observation and teaching experience in the Junior and Senior High Schools.
+For secondary school teacher certification, Prerequisite: Senior standing in Music Education and permission of department chairman. - 4404 Professional Laboratory Experience in the High School [ 327L A minimum of 10 hours per week for one semester of laboratory teaching ex-Prerequisite: Senior standing in Music Education and permission of department chairman.

-Graduate Credit Only
+For Graduate Students Only